bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 In 2022, following exploration roads and bushwhacking, I climbed Hunchback Hill 3 with friends using the northwest ridge.
 Unfortunately, it began snowing, and it became an uninspiring, viewless trip.
 So when Gillean Daffern, author of Kananaskis Country Trail Guide, suggested I hike Hunchback Hill 3 up a trail on the north ridge in the summer, I was keen.

-I came down the north ridge and, keeping left, started down the switchbacks.
-At a four-way junction, I continued ahead on the exploration road.
-I could’ve gone to the end of the road and taken a short trail back to the trailhead, but 700 m after the junction, I turned left onto a trail.
+I came down the north ridge and, keeping left, started down switchbacks.
+At a four-way junction, I continued ahead on an exploration road.
+I could’ve gone to the end of the road and returned to the trailhead, but 700 m after the junction, I turned left onto a trail.
 I soon came to a T-intersection, turned right and popped onto Highway 68.
 Instead of walking back along the road, I went left and walked up the road a short distance to a glade.
 There was no sign of a trail at first, but after crossing the glade, I found a faint trail at the base of a steep slope.
 The trail grew distinct as I followed it around Sibbald Meadows Pond to the parking lot.

 KML and GPX Tracks